908: The Touch of Satan

 A riff on “Baby Got Back,” a 1992 song by hip-hop artist Sir Mix-a-Lot; it hit number one on the Billboard charts in the summer of that year.
 Sample lyrics: “I like big butts and I cannot lie/You other brothers can't deny/That when a girl walks in with an itty-bitty waist/And a round thing in your face ...”

-Now I’ve gotta go over and bust Grandpa Walton for raising pot.
+Now I gotta go over and bust Grandpa Walton for raising pot.

 Zebulon “Grandpa” Walton was a character on the classic family TV drama The Waltons, which aired from 1972 to 1981.
-He was played by actor Will Geer until Geer’s death in 1978.
+He was played by actor Will Geer until Geer’s death in 1978; the character's death was then written into the show's final season.

 Well, right about then them Duke boys showed up.